Plan builds 80 homeless beds in Everett by ‘26 at Mission to replace downtown church’s shelter

-EVERETT — Sixty-five new beds to give temporary housing to homeless people along Smith Avenue are expected to open by the end of 2026 under a county grant of $4 million given to the city.
+EVERETT — Eighty* new beds to give temporary housing to homeless people along Smith Avenue are expected to open by the end of 2026, with 65 of which being through a county grant of $4 million given to the city.

-The money will be used toward an expansion plan of the Everett Gospel Mission, which will ultimately end up as 108 beds and 22,000 square feet of new construction, according to the Mission’s CEO John Hull.
-A separate, additional up to 60 new beds will be reserved for services related to severe climate or weather emergencies.
+The money will be used toward an expansion plan of the Everett Gospel Mission, which will ultimately end up as 108 more beds and 22,000 square feet of new construction, according to the Mission’s CEO John Hull.

 The new beds will replace 40 beds at the United Church of Christ downtown.
 The city is interested in relocating them to a different building the city planned to fund, according to a city memo.
 Snohomish County has set up the $4 million fund for a new shared-community shelter in Everett, according to last year’s City Counagenda on Grant Fund Acceptance.
 The arrangement with Everett Gospel Mission plan comes after the county’s unsuccessful attempt to acquire a church property in central Everett in 2023 after neighbors complained.